The comic book center in Brussels

 |Picture by Daniel Fouss|

-More than 7000 original drawings are exposed for everybody to see, enjoyed, and studied, Together with original and sometimes very valuable first edition cartoons and artworks
+More than 7000 original drawings are exposed for everybody to see.
+Together with original and sometimes very valuable first edition cartoons and artworks